askcloudarchitech/askcloudarchitech/asksitestatic/content/posts/concepts/how-to-write-a-useful-readme/index.md

 **The over-explainer -** Ah yes, the **exact opposite of the ghost** is the over-explainer.
 You know, the one where the README is so **long and complicated** that nobody would ever possibly take the time to read the whole thing?
 READMEs are made to be a summary, not all of your comments compiled into a doc.

 **The out-of-date -** This one is **all-to-common**.
 You **started with good intentions** and wrote a README worth actually reading, but then, slowly, everything started to fall apart.
 A refactor of a whole portion of the app wasn't documented.
 A brand new set of config was completely forgotten.
 The architecture diagram is completely out of whack.
-This README is quite possibly the worst because it can be **completely miseading**.
+This README is quite possibly the worst because it can be **completely misleading**.
 The poor soul who tried to follow your **three-year-old instructions** hates you right now.

 **The broken promise -** I'll spare you the dramatics and simply leave you with this: "README coming soon!" *Facepalm.*